antrea-io/theia/docs/network-flow-visibility.md

 Grafana flow collector supports the ClickHouse in-memory deployment with limited storage size.
 This is specified in `flow-visibility.yml` under the `clickhouse` resource of kind: `ClickHouseInstallation`.
 The default value of storage size for the ClickHouse server is 8 GiB.
+The ClickHouse insertion rate is at around 4,000 records per seconds with this default storage size.
 Users can expect a linear growth in the ClickHouse throughput when they enlarge the storage size.
-For development or testing environment, you can decrease the storage size to 2GiB.
+For development or testing environment, you can decrease the storage size to 2 GiB.
 To deploy the ClickHouse with a different storage size, please modify the `sizeLimit` in the following section.

 ```yaml
 - emptyDir: